 Cincinnati offensive tackle James Hudson is an exciting 2021 NFL Draft prospect.
 However, he does come with some concerns.
 As a one-year starter, he is incredibly raw.
 Therefore, a team can’t expect him to walk in and be a day one starter.
 He needs to understand how to control his body and weight distribution so that he isn’t lunging at defenders.

 Hudson weighed in at 302 pounds at the Senior Bowl.
-He could possibly add another 10 pounds of muscle to ensure he meets the rigors of the NFL game.
+He added over 10 pounds at his pro day, presumably to meet the rigors of the NFL game.
 The concern with adding the extra weight is whether he does so to the detriment of his athletic ability.
+He did not test as well as expected, and his added weight may have played a hand in that.

 James Hudson’s best fits in the 2021 NFL Draft